geogbristol/SES/README.md

 ## When do we meet?

-During 2024/25, the times for our seminars will vary slightly.
+During 2024/25, we will **usually** hold seminars on Tuesdays 13.00-14.00.
+But there will be occassions where the times for our seminars would be different.
 Please be sure to check the timing for each week (See the below table).
-We will usually hold seminars on Tuesdays 13.00-14.00.

 ## Joining online